-The President, Chief Academic Officer, Chief Financial Officer, and the Chief Operating Officer serve as officers within the University.
+The President, Chief Academic Officer, Vice President of Community Engagement and the Chief Operating Officer serve as officers within the University.
 The President's duties include institutional leadership, strategic planning, fiscal management, Board development, fundraising, and institutional development.

-The President reports directly to the Board of Trustees, and is responsible for implementing policies set by the Board of Trustees.
-The President, working with the Chief Academic Officer and the Chief Financial Officer, prepares the annual budget for the Board of Trustees.
+The President reports directly to the Board of Trustees and is responsible for implementing policies set by the Board of Trustees.
+The President, working with the Chief Academic Officer and the Chief Operating Officer, prepares the annual budget for the Board of Trustees.